brightbox/terraform-provider-brightbox/website/docs/r/database_server.html.markdown

 * `database_engine` - (Optional) Database engine to request.
 Default is mysql.
 * `database_version` - (Optional) Database version to request.
 Default is 5.5.
 * `database_type` - (Optional) ID of the Database Type required.
-* `allow_access` (Optional) - An array of server group ids, server ids or IPv4 address references the database server should be accessible from
 * `snapshot` (Optional) - Database snapshot id to build from
 * `zone` - (Optional) The handle of the zone required (`gb1-a`, `gb1-b`)